- Applications & 3D Scans

 Cast from a searing-hot river of molten aluminum, this 70cc cylinder head forms the top half of the heart of a Honda C70 motorcycle engine.
 It encases the piston chambers, ensuring that each tiny explosion of fuel within is channeled in the right direction.
 A failure anywhere within or around the combustion chamber, whether it be the gasket, the inlet valve, the threaded spark plug mount, or the camshaft assembly, would be devastating.

-Effectively 3D scanning such a diminutive 6" × 6" × 4"(15 cm × 15 cm × 10 cm) powerhouse, with its diverse and sundry assemblage of parts, is a formidable challenge for a quality inspection or reverse engineering workflow.
-As little as a few millimeters’ variance here or there, which would be acceptable across the expanse of a chassis or bumper, is entirely unacceptable in a cylinder head.
+Effectively 3D scanning such a diminutive 6"x6"x4"(15cmx15cmx10cm) powerhouse, with its diverse and sundry assemblage of parts, is a formidable challenge for a quality inspection or reverse engineering workflow.
+As little as a few millimeters' variance here or there, which would be acceptable across the expanse of a chassis or bumper, is entirely unacceptable in a cylinder head.

-In the past, 3D scanning mission-critical automotive components such as this would require the use of an extremely-high-resolution scanner such as the Artec Space Spider.
-But now with the advent of HD mode, capturing this little mechanical marvel is perfectly feasible with Artec Eva, and that includes even those deeper, hard-to-access sections of the cylinder head, which had previously proved elusive to even the most adept scanning attempts.
+In the past, 3D scanning mission-critical automotive components such as this could be a challenging affair.
+But now with the advent of Artec Studio 15's AI-powered HD mode, capturing this little mechanical marvel is highly feasible with Artec Eva, and that includes even those deeper, hard-to-access sections of the cylinder head, which had previously proved elusive to even the most adept scanning attempts.